FreeCAD/FreeCAD-documentation/wiki/Fine-tuning.md

 -   **Mod/PartDesign/SubtractiveHelixPreview** (boolean): Set to `True` to ensure a subtractive helix that does not intersect the body is visible in the preview.
 Defaults to `True`.
 -   **Mod/PartDesign/SwitchToTask** (boolean): Set to `False` to prevent the [PartDesign Workbench](PartDesign_Workbench.md) from switching to the Task panel when starting.
 Defaults to `True`.
 -   **Mod/PartDesign/SwitchToWB** (boolean): Set to `False` to prevent the [PartDesign Workbench](PartDesign_Workbench.md) to be automatically called when a [PartDesign Body](PartDesign_Body.md) is activated.
 Defaults to `True`.
+-   **Mod/Sketcher/RadiusDiameterConstraintDisplayBaseAngle** (float): Set the angle (from horizontal) used to display radius/diameter constraints in Sketcher at creation time.
+Default is 15 degrees (if no value set).
+-   **Mod/Sketcher/RadiusDiameterConstraintDisplayAngleRandomness** (float): Set an angle randomness on the above value.
+Value is the range of the random angle, centered on base angle.
+Default is 0 degree \-- disabled \-- (if no value set).
 -   **PropertyView/AutoTransactionView** (boolean) : Set to `True` so changes of View tab properties are added to the undo stack (hence are undoable).
 Defaults to `False`.
 -   **View/NavigationDebug** (boolean) : enables debug output of navigation styles (as of v0.19, only Gesture navigation style has something to say).
 -   **View/SavePicture** (string): Set to **FramebufferObject**, **PixelBuffer** or **CoinOffscreenRenderer** for different methods to produce images from the 3D view.